anuket-project/anuket-specifications/doc/ref_arch/README.md

 1. **Security compliance:** To ensure compliance at all level to industry and regional security requirements

-1. **Resilience and Availability:** To allow High Availability and Resilience for hosted VNFs, and remove Single Point Failures.
+1. **Resilience and Availability:** To allow High Availability and Resilience for hosted VNFs, and to avoid Single Point of Failure.